-The programme is committed to ongoing development of SCPHN s and is contemporary in its content and delivery.
-A blended learning approach is used with time spent at University and in practice; students are supported in practice by an experienced practice teacher.
-Innovative methods of teaching incorporate virtual learning, wikis, blogs and discussions to enhance student focused education.
+The programme is committed to ongoing development of SCPHN’s and is contemporary in its content and delivery.
+A blended learning approach is used with time spent in university and practice based based learning; students are supported in practice by an experienced practice supervisor and assessor.
+Innovative methods of teaching incorporate virtual learning to enhance student focused education.

-Current developments in practice are recognising a national need for SCPHN practitioners; developing study to incorporate enhanced critical thinking, research knowledge, and reflective practitioners has potential to augment delivery of quality services to individuals and communities.
-The Masters programme encourages students to develop these skills.
+Current developments in practice are recognising the need for SCPHN practitioners to have enhanced critical thinking, research knowledge, and to become reflective responsive public health practitioners with the potential to lead the delivery of quality services for individuals and communities.

 Step inside Suffolk with the 360º app